redux-observable/redux-observable/docs/basics/SettingUpTheMiddleware.md

 ## Root Epic

-Just like redux requiring a single root Reducer, redux-observable also requires you to have a single root Epic.
+Similar to redux requiring a single root Reducer, redux-observable requires a single root Epic.
 As we [learned previously](Epics.md), we can use `combineEpics()` to accomplish this.

-One common pattern is to import all your Epics into a single file, which then exports the root Epic, along with your root Reducer.
+We recommend importing all of your Epics into a single file, which then exports the root Epic and the root Reducer.

 ### redux/modules/root.js